 |Snowflake Technologies Mexico S. de R.L. de C.V.*||Mexico|

 |Snowflake Computing Ireland Limited||Ireland|

 * An overview of relevant laws and practices of relevant third countries for purposes of Clause(14)(c) of the standard contractual clauses approved pursuant to Commission Decision (EU) 2021/914 of 4 June 2021 and the International Data Transfer Addendum issued by the Information Commissioner’s Office under s.119(A) of the UK Data Protection Act 2018, are available by emailing [email protected].
 Where an update to this page (as indicated in the Updates Summary below) is regarding Clause(14)(c), please email [email protected] to request further information regarding such change.

 How to subscribe to updates:

 You must subscribe to receive email notification of updates to Third-Party Sub-processors and such Snowflake Affiliates by submitting (1) the email address for such notifications and (2) the full name of the legal entity on whose behalf you are subscribing.
 By submitting this information, you represent that you have all necessary rights to provide this information to Snowflake.

 How can current Snowflake customers object to a new Sub-Processor?

-If you are a current Snowflake customer, with a fully executed data processing agreement (“DPA”) in place with Snowflake, you may notify us of an objection to Snowflake’s use of a new Third-Party Sub-Processor used to process your Customer Data by sending such objection to [email protected] within fourteen (14) days after Snowflake’s notice of such new Third-Party Sub-Processor, or such other period of time as set forth in your DPA.
+If you are a current Snowflake customer, with a fully executed data processing agreement (“DPA”) in place with Snowflake, you may notify us of an objection to Snowflake’s use of a new Third-Party Sub-Processor used to process your Customer Data by sending such objection to [email protected] within twenty-eight (28) days after Snowflake’s notice of such new Third-Party Sub-Processor, or such other period of time as set forth in your DPA.
 Objections shall be handled as described in your DPA.